3 Biggest Advantages of Using Professional Moving Boxes (Plus Post-Move Tips)

-While free boxes from your super, local grocery or liquor store or friend’s last move may seem like a perfectly viable option, they have the potential to bring in unwanted pests into your new home.
+While free boxes from your super, local grocery or liquor store, or friend’s last move may seem like a perfectly viable option, they have the potential to bring unwanted pests into your new home.

-Bedbugs have been described as an epidemic in NYC, especially during the summer months.
-Other pests like clothes moths, cockroaches, beetles and silverfish (though all not quite as serious as bedbugs) can also be hidden away in the folds of a reused box.
+Bedbugs have been described as an epidemic in NYC, especially during summer.
+Other pests like clothes moths, cockroaches, beetles, and silverfish (though all not quite as serious as bedbugs) can also be hidden away in the folds of a reused box.

 3. Preventing Damage